John Dryden Translation Competition

 Introduction

-The judges’ panel is chaired by Jacob Blakesley, University of Rome ‘La Sapienza’ Leeds, and Caroline Summers, University of Warwick.
+The judges’ panel is chaired by Jacob Blakesley, University of Rome ‘La Sapienza’, and Caroline Summers, University of Warwick.
 Past judges have included: Susan Bassnett, Universities of Glasgow and Warwick; James Garza (International Christian University); Duncan Large (University of East Anglia/ BCLT); Benedict Schofield (University of Bristol); Paul Starkey (University of Durham).

 First prize: £400; second prize: £250; third prize: £150; other entries may receive commendations.